petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-content-pages/using-page-comments.md

 # Using Page Comments

 When building content pages, you and your team can collaborate using Liferay's page comments feature.
-Comments are enabled out of the box in Liferay DXP 7.3+.
+Comments are enabled out-of-the-box in Liferay DXP 7.3+.

 ![Use page comments to collaborate with your teammates.](./using-page-comments/images/01.png)